 - ORAC levels stands for “Oxygen Radical Absorbance Capacity”, which tells us how many free radicals a substance can “neutralize”.

-Stay tuned for Part 2 of this series which I'll be posting in the next few weeks!
+Read Part 2 of this series here!
 Loads more to come about the wonderful world of antioxidants.

 A Note From The Herbalist...